abhisharsinha/IWantTo/Readme.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This space is to acknowledge few entities that we find helpful and would like to give credit to.
+This space is to acknowledge a few entities that we find helpful and would like to give credit to.
 I've included a few of my favorites to kick things off!

 * [Lambada](https://github.com/LambdaIITH)
 * [Milan](https://gymkhana.iith.ac.in/milanhome.html)